Ensemble Variational Fokker-Planck Methods for Data Assimilation: Examples of particular VFP filters and smoothers

 \subsection{Variational particle smoothing}

-Following~\cref{eq:smoothing-analysis-gradient-loglikelihood}, we compite the drift for the strong -onstraint VFPS(GG) which assumes a Gaussian prior $\PB$ and a Gaussian intermediate distribution $q_\syt(\x)$.
+{ Following~\cref{eq:smoothing-analysis-gradient-loglikelihood}, we compute the drift for the strong constraint VFPS(GG) which assumes a Gaussian prior $\PB$ and a Gaussian intermediate distribution $q_\syt(\x)$.
 Under the assumption that the observation likelihoods are Gaussian, $\PO_k(\x)= \mathcal{N}(\x \mid \Hobs_k(\x) - \y_k,\*R_k)$, the optimal drift~\cref{eq:drift-ensemble} is:

 where $\x[e]_{0,\syt}$ is one initial condition (particle).
 The first two terms are the 4D-Var gradient.
 The additional term $\P_{0,\syt}^{-1}\,( \x_{0,\syt} - \xmean_{0,\syt})$ pushes each particle away from the intermediate ensemble mean.
 The method VFPS(GG) is an ensemble of coupled 4D-Var runs that provides a sample of initial conditions from the posterior distribution -- as opposed to the standard strong-constrained 4D-Var which provides only a mode of the posterior distribution.
-Langevin dynamics with the Gaussian assumption on the prior -- VFPSLn(G) -- and $\Nens = 1$ leads exactly to 4D-Var preconditioned by $\mathcal{A}_\syt = \mathbf{D}(\syt, \x[e]_{0,\syt})$.
+Langevin dynamics with the Gaussian assumption on the prior -- VFPSLn(G) -- and $\Nens = 1$ leads exactly to 4D-Var preconditioned by $\mathcal{A}_\syt = \mathbf{D}(\syt, \x[e]_{0,\syt})$. }